esciencecenter-digital-skills/workshop-metadata/ds-cr/synopsis.md

-'Best Practices in Research Software Development' workshops introduce practices, tools and skills used in research software development.
+'Good Practices in Research Software Development' workshops introduce practices, tools and skills used in research software development.